 Bad Cop says: According to FreeAgent data, only 54% of invoices in the past 18 months were paid on time.
 That means almost half were paid late, 23 days late on average.
 It isn't a one-off, but an unfortunately all too common part of being self-employed.

 Good Cop says: It's good to give your client the benefit of the doubt but don't let that good faith be abused - open a dialogue, ask if there are any issues with paying, and make sure they're clear on when they will pay.
 It'll soon become clear if it was a mistake or not.

-Bad Cop says: They've already damaged the relationship by respecting you and your work enough by paying you on time!
+Bad Cop says: They've already damaged the relationship by not respecting you and your work enough by paying you on time!

 Good Cop says: Whilst it's natural to worry whether chasing an invoice might mean you're seen as a 'difficult' freelancer and this might impact future work from this client - consider whether you want to be in a relationship with a client who is abusing your trust and making you put effort into getting paid.
 Shift your mindset from conflict to transaction, and in the same way you delivered the work on time, they are required to pay on time.